Why reducing the cosmic sound horizon alone can not fully resolve the Hubble tension: The acoustic scale measurements from the CMB and BAO

-Early-time solutions aim to reduce $r_{\star}$ with essentially two possibilities: (i) a coincidental increase of the Hubble expansion around recombination or (ii) new physics that alters the rate of recombination.
-Proposals in class (i) include the presence of early dark energy~\cite{Karwal:2016vyq,Poulin:2018cxd,Agrawal:2019lmo,Lin:2019qug, Berghaus:2019cls,Niedermann:2020dwg}, extra radiation in either neutrinos~\cite{Kreisch:2019yzn,Sakstein:2019fmf,Archidiacono:2020yey} or some other dark sector~\cite{Anchordoqui:2019yzc,Gonzalez:2020fdy,Pandey:2019plg}, and dark energy-dark matter interactions \cite{Agrawal:2019dlm}.
-Proposals in class (ii) include primordial magnetic fields~\cite{Jedamzik:2020krr}, non-standard recombination \cite{Chiang:2018xpn}, or varying fundamental constants~\cite{Hart:2019dxi,Sekiguchi:2020teg}.
-In this {\it Letter} we show that any early-time solution which only changes $r_{\star }$ can never fully resolve the Hubble tension without being in significant tension with either the weak lensing surveys \cite{Abbott:2017wau,Asgari:2020wuj} or BAO \cite{Alam:2016hwk} observations.

-The acoustic peaks, prominently seen in the CMB anisotropy spectra, are also seen as BAO peaks in the galaxy power spectra and carry the imprint of a slightly different, albeit intimately related, standard ruler -- the sound horizon at the ``cosmic drag'' epoch (or the epoch of baryon decoupling), $\rd$, when the photon drag on baryons becomes unimportant.
-As the latter takes place at a slightly lower redshift than recombination, we have $r_{\rm d} \approx 1.02 r_{\star}$ with the proportionality factor being essentially the same in all proposed modified recombination scenarios.
-More importantly for our discussion, the BAO feature corresponds to the angular size of the standard ruler at $z \ll z_\star$, {\it i.e.} in the range $0 \lesssim z \lesssim 2.5$ accessible by galaxy redshift surveys.
+In alternative models, a smaller $r_\star$ is achieved by introducing new physics that reduces $z_\star$ through a modification of the recombination process or by modifying $h(z)$ before and/or during recombination, or a combination of the two.
+In our analysis, we consider Eq.~(\ref{eq:theta*}) while remaining agnostic about the particular model that determines the sound horizon.
+Namely, {\it we treat $r_\star$ as an independent parameter}.
+We assume, however, that after the recombination, the expansion of the universe is well-described by Eq.~(\ref{eq:hz_lcdm}), which is the case in many alternative models.
+Thus, our independent parameters are $r_\star$, $\om$ and $h$, with the latter two determining $D(z_{\star})$.
+The dependence of $D(z_{\star})$ on the precise value of $z_\star$ is very weak, so that the differences in $z_\star$ in different models do not play a role.

+The same acoustic scale is also imprinted in the distribution of baryons.
 There are three types of BAO observables corresponding to the three ways of extracting the acoustic scale from galaxy surveys \cite{Eisenstein:2005su}: using correlations in the direction perpendicular to the line of sight, using correlations in the direction parallel to the line of sight, and the angle-averaged or ``isotropic'' measurement.
-For the purpose of our discussion, it suffices to consider just the first type, which is the closest to CMB in its essence, but our conclusions apply to all three. \footnote{In fact, our numerical analysis will include all three types.} Namely, let us consider
+While our MCMC analysis includes all three types of the BAO data, for the purpose of our discussion it suffices to consider just the first type, which is the closest to CMB in its essence, but our conclusions apply to all three.
+Namely, we consider

-where $z_{\rm obs}$ is the redshift at which a given BAO measurement is made.
-It is well known that BAO measurements at multiple redshifts provide a constraint on $\rdh$ and $\Om$.